Languages and Literature, University of Nottingham

 Thesis title:

-Place-names arose as descriptive labels in everyday speech, and provide an unparalleled insight into historical perceptions and use of the landscape, as well as its social, economic and cultural significance.
-A very large proportion of English settlements are named from landscape features, using specialised and nuanced vocabulary.
-Focusing on a major subset of this corpus, place-names referring to hills, my research explores the processes by which medieval settlements (which could vary in morphology, status, function and so on) came to be associated with and acquire the names of precisely – and often subtly – defined topography.
+Place-names often arose as descriptive labels in everyday speech.
+They provide an unparalleled insight to historical understanding and perceptions of the landscape and its social, economic and cultural significance.
+A very large proportion of English places are named from landscape features, using specialised and nuanced vocabulary.
+Focusing on a major subset of this corpus, place-names referring to hills, my research tests and explores what it is that makes these names distinct and precise in their application.
+It considers the processes by which places, including settlements, came to acquire such names.

 This work builds on the important work of others, but uses newly available data and technologies to test and refine existing theories.
-I am in the middle of a systematic national survey of a targeted group of names, after which case-studies may well be selected.
-Name data, from the assembled corpora, will be combined with archaeological, geological and historical records and mapping to refine the possible locations of Early Medieval settlement and routeways.
-GIS software is used, together with site visiting, to test visibility of settlements and hills to and from each other and the wider landscape and routeways.
+Having carried out a systematic national survey of a targeted group of names, the corpus is combined with archaeological, geological and historical records and mapping.
+GIS software is used, together with site visits.
+Important conclusions about the roles of visibility and of recognisable topographic profile in motivating naming practice are evidenced by this work.

 The Undercrofts of Westgate Street, Gloucester: Historic Buildings Assessment, Historic England Research Reports RRS 31/2023, (2023)